berkeley-dsep-infra/hubploy/README.md

   --cleanup-on-fail     Helm option: allow deletion of new resources created in this upgrade when upgrade fails.
   --dry-run             Dry run the helm upgrade command.
 This also renders the chart to STDOUT.
 This is not allowed to be used in a CI environment due to secrets being
                         displayed in plain text, and the script will exit.
 To enable this option, set a local environment varible HUBPLOY_LOCAL_DEBUG=true
-  --image-overrides IMAGE_OVERRIDES [IMAGE_OVERRIDES ...]
-                        Override one or more images and tags to deploy.
-Format is: <path_to_image1/image_name>:<tag1> <path_to_image2/image_name>:<tag2> ...
-IMPORTANT:
-                        The order of images passed in must match the order in which they appear in hubploy.yaml and separated by spaces without quotes.
-You must always specify a tag when overriding images.
 ```